 Check out Water Street and the lakefront in this upscale, hip community hugging Lake Minnetonka.
 Here you can paddleboard and reward yourself with Sebastian Joe’s ice cream at Tommy’s Tonka Trolley, try the beers at Excelsior Brewing Company, or opt for a smooth whiskey and live music at Jake O’Connor’s Public House.

-Tucked away along the Minnesota River Valley not far from Highway 169, this little hillside town feels like a step back in time, with a soda fountain in its Main Street drug store, a B&B home from the 1870s and an antique shop in an 1850s log cabin.
+Tucked away along the Minnesota River Valley not far from Highway 169, this little hillside town feels like a step back in time, with a soda fountain in its Main Street drug store, an antique shop in an 1850s log cabin, and a new addition, a mural and bench erected in memory of Minnesota's own Prince.
 The entire street is a nationally registered historic district, and the town hosts a Classic Car Roll-In every Tuesday in the summer.

 Bountiful baskets of flowers flowing from lamp posts, the Mississippi River meandering in the background and the venerable St. James Hotel have helped Red Wing land on lists of the world’s top historic destinations.
 Don’t miss the Red Wing Shoe Store & Museum (home to the world’s largest boot), the Uffda Shop that reflects Minnesota’s Nordic heritage, and the historic depot that still welcomes train passengers and doubles as an art gallery.